kingtigerwin/tictactoe/README.md

 ## How to run this application

 * Navigate the the root folder /tictactoe under the command line
-* run the below gradle command to build the whole project: **gradle clean build**
+* run the command to build the whole project: **gradle clean build**
-* run the below gradle command to start the spring boot application: **java -jar ./build/libs/tictactoe-0.0.1-SNAPSHOT.jar**
+* run the command to start the application: **java -jar ./build/libs/tictactoe-0.0.1-SNAPSHOT.jar**

 ## How to access the spring boot restful application
 ### You may access swagger doc by accessing below url once application is up and running